shineyruan/F1Tenth_Labs/README.md

 catkin_make_isolated --install
 ```

 5. Run one lab at a time.
+For Lab 3, 4, 6, you have to hit `n` in the f1tenth_simulator console to enter autonomous navigation mode.

 **Note: Please checkout lab6/launch for running lab 6 codes!**